By Paula Parker

 The elephants that were once used for the logging industry in Thailand, were put to work and have been utilised for elephant trekking in Phuket and across other parts of Thailand for years.

 Unfortunately, there were elephant camps that did not treat their elephants very well.
 Some elephants did not receive the proper care or enough food and they were sometimes mistreated.

 Tourism still provides one of the few ways elephants and their handlers can make a living and thankfully with the increase in ethical elephant sanctuaries in Phuket life for the elephants is improving.

 Elephant sanctuaries are a great alternative to elephant trekking in Phuket, and we would like to encourage travellers to visit one of

 the elephant sanctuaries as apposed to an elephant camp.

 There are several elephant sanctuaries located across the Island, but not all sanctuaries are the same.
-Below is a list of the best elephant sanctuaries to visit.
+Below is a list of the best elephant sanctuaries in Phuket to visit.

 Phuket Elephant Sanctuary

 The Phuket Elephant Sanctuary was the first ethical elephant sanctuary in Phuket, rescuing sick, injured and old elephants.
 This sanctuary has both morning and afternoon programs where you will learn about the elephants, you will be able to feed them, but you are not allowed to bathe or ride the elephants.

 The Tree Tops Elephant Reserve is another true ethical elephant sanctuary, it does not allow visitors to bathe, touch or ride the elephants.
 You are encouraged to feed the elephants and to follow them around the reserve to watch them in their natural habitat.